sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

     </table>
 </div>

 The code iterates over a predefined set of horizon lengths and step sizes, applying each combination to the daily price data.
 For each set of parameters, it calculates the cycle costs for each day and then aggregates the number of days where the cycle cost falls within the benchmark range.
-With the horizon length of two hours and step sizes of 1 and 2 yileding the highest results, respectively.
+With the horizon length of two hours and step sizes of 1 and 2 yielding the highest results, respectively.

 <i><b>3.
 89 new observations within benchmarks</b></i>